awawa-dev/HyperSerialESP32/README.md

 ## Data integrity check

 Why the data integrity check was introduced which causes incompatibility with other software?
 Because at 2Mb speed many chip-makers allow few percent error in the transmission.
 And we do not want to have any distracting flashes.
 Broken frames are abandon without showing them.
-At 100Hz for 250 leds approximately 1-5% of the frames are broken.
+At 100Hz and with 250 LEDs, up to approximately 1–5% of frames may be corrupted.

 ---